 How To Break Through Weight Training Plateaus

-You have been training at the gym regularly and managed to lift heavier weights consistently over the last few months.
-Suddenly you reach a point where you are not able to lift any heavier and you feel stuck in your training routine.
-This is referred as fitness plateau and it is very common among gym goers.
-So how do you break through the plateau and keep making progress?
+Have you reached a point where you are not able to lift heavier weights and feel stuck in your training routine?
+This is referred as fitness plateau and is very common among gym goers.
+In this article, we will look at how you can break through the weight training plateau and keep making progress.

-Volume is the amount of work performed in a resistance training session.
+2. Volume is the amount of work performed in a resistance training session.
 Volume can be expressed as the number of sets performed for a given exercise.
-A dose of approximately 10 sets per muscle group per week would seem to be a general minimum prescription to optimize hypertrophy.

-Frequency refers to the number of resistance training sessions performed over a given period of time.
+3. Frequency refers to the number of resistance training sessions performed over a given period of time.
 From a hypertrophy standpoint, frequency is most commonly expressed as the number of times a muscle group is trained on a weekly basis.
-Significant hypertrophy can be achieved when training a muscle group once per week in lower to moderate volume protocols (<10 sets).
-However, it may be advantageous to spread out volume over more frequent sessions when performing higher volume programs (>10 sets).

-Exercise selection refers to the inclusion of specific exercises in a resistance training program.
-Resistance training programs should include a variety of exercises that work muscles in different planes and angles of pull to ensure complete stimulation of the musculature.
-Free-weight exercises with complex movement patterns should be performed regularly to reinforce motor skills (squat, deadlift, bench press etc.)
+5. Exercise selection refers to the inclusion of specific exercises in a resistance training program.
+Resistance training programs should include a variety of exercises that work muscles in different planes and angles of pull.

 Let's have a look at a practical example of how you can implement these variables in a workout plan.
-A trainee has been doing bench press 3 sets of 10 repetitions once a week with 80kg for a few weeks and he is not able to do the same amount of reps and sets with a higher load.
+A trainee has been doing the bench press exercise 3 sets of 10 repetitions once a week with 80kg for a few weeks and he is not able to do the same amount of reps and sets with a higher weight.

 A few options to keep progressing could be: